FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 ### webroot

 This value tells FOG where the webroot is.
 Webroot is the link to actually get to the FOG GUI.
-If the value is just \'/\' you would be accessing the FOG GUI with the link <http://127.0.0.1/>.
-If it\'s
-\'fog/\' you are accessing the GUI as <http://127.0.0.1/fog/>. :
+If the value is just '/' you would be accessing the FOG GUI with the link <http://127.0.0.1/>.
+If it's 'fog/' you are accessing the GUI as <http://127.0.0.1/fog/>. :

     webroot='fog/'